whyliuxing/reverse-engineering-journal/README.md

 * Set temporary variable: set $<-variable name-> = <-value->
   * Set command can be used to change the flags in EFLAGS.
 You just need to know the bit position of the flag you wanted to change
     + For example to set the zero flag, first set a temporary variable: set $ZF = 6 (bit position 6 in EFLAG is zero flag).
 Use that variable to set the zero flag bit: set $eflags |= (1 << $ZF)
-    + To figure out the bit position of a flag that you are interested in, check out this image below (from MIT course 6.858):
+    + To figure out the bit position of a flag that you are interested in, check out this image below:

 ![EFLAGS Register - MIT course 6.858](http://css.csail.mit.edu/6.858/2013/readings/i386/fig2-8.gif)